Generalization of Markov Diophantine equation via generalized cluster algebra: Generalized cluster pattern of positive integer solutions

 \item The cluster variables $\mathbf{x'}=(x'_1, \dots, x'_n)$ are given by

 \item The exchange polynomials $\mathbf{Z'}=(Z'_1, \dots, Z'_n)$ are given by

 \end{itemize}

 Let $\mathbb{T}_n$ be the \emph{$n$-regular tree} whose edges are labeled by the numbers $1, \dots, n$ such that the $n$ edges emanating from each vertex have different labels.
 We write $ $ to indicate that vertices $t,t'\in \mathbb{T}_n$ are joined by an edge labeled by $k$.
 We fix an arbitrary vertex $t_0\in \TT_n$, which is called the \emph{rooted vertex}.
 A \emph{generalized cluster pattern} is an assignment of a labeled seed $\Sigma_t=(\xx_t,B_t,\mathbf Z_t)$ to every vertex $t\in \mathbb{T}_n$ such that the labeled seeds $\Sigma_t$ and $\Sigma_{t'}$ assigned to the endpoints of any edge $ $ are obtained from each other by the seed mutation in direction $k$.
-When the initial seed is $\Sigma_{t_0}=(\xx,B,\mathbf Z)$, we denote by $CP_{(\xx,B,\mathbf Z)}\colon t\mapsto \Sigma_t$ this assigment.
+When the initial seed is $\Sigma_{t_0}=(\xx,B,\mathbf Z)$, we denote by $CP_{(\xx,B,\mathbf Z)}\colon t\mapsto \Sigma_t$ this assignment.
 The degree $n$ of the regular tree $\TT_n$ is called the \emph{rank} of a generalized cluster pattern $CP_{(\xx,B,\mathbf Z)}$. \begin{remark} When $D=I_n$ (the identity matrix), a generalized cluster pattern coincides with a \emph{cluster pattern} defined in \cite{fziv}. \end{remark} We will now see examples that give positive integer solutions to \eqref{Diophantine}.
-The corresponding cluster pattern varies depending on whether $k_1, k_2$, and $k_3$ are $0$ or not.
 First, we consider the case of $k_1=k_2=k_3=0$. we set $B= $ and $Z_1(u)=Z_2(u)=Z_3(u)=1+u$.
 For any $k\in\{1,2,3\}$, we have Therefore, the mutation of cluster variables are

 where $\{k,\ell,m\}=\{1,2,3\}$.
 This oparation coincides with the Vieta jumping of in the Markov Diophantine equation.